Skip to main content

 • They do better when sitting on the floor, or any other surface they can’t fall off of, so that they don’t worry about their stability when they focus on their work.

-• They need to capitalize on the ability to think intuitively by addressing learning from the big picture inwards instead of chunking it into meaningless little portions that are hard to remember in sequence.
+• They need to capitalise on the ability to think intuitively by addressing learning from the big picture inwards instead of chunking it into meaningless little portions that are hard to remember in sequence.

 If what you’ve been working with hasn’t given you the results you wanted, it’s time to try something different.